carymrobbins/intellij-haskforce/README.md

 1. Check out the Community Edition source files.

     ````$ git clone git@github.com:JetBrains/intellij-community.git idea````

-1. Configure SDK and source files.
-  * Create a new **IntelliJ Platform Project** from existing sources (pointed to your cloned HaskForce directory).
-  * Go to File > Project Structure.
-Add SDKs for JDK and IDEA Plugins.
-For the IDEA Plugins, add sources
-    from cloned IntelliJ to the Sourcepath.
 1. Install and enable additional plugins.
   * Grammar-Kit
   * JFlex Support